gijit/gi/README.md

 tricky.
 And so it's not quite done.

-Nonetheless, I'm releasing v0.6.0 because there were big refactorings that provide significant new functionality.
+Nonetheless, I'm releasing v0.6.0 because there were big refactorings that provide significant new internal functionality, and contributors will want to leverage these.

 The REPL will now accept `import "fmt"` and will wire in the `fmt.Sprintf` for you.
 It's hardwired for now.
 Auto